 If you’re looking for a bird’s eye view, Ottawa’s downtown core has that too.
 Head to a rooftop patio to see what’s going on below.

 Sens House Sports Bar & Grill: Located at 73 York Street above Lowertown Brewery, “Sens House” as it’s known locally, is dedicated to hometown NHL hockey heroes the Ottawa Senators.
-This relatively new restaurant (opened in summer 2014) offers a great view of York Street from its rooftop deck, which features a retractable roof that is the first of its kind in Canada!
+This restaurant and sports bar offers a great view of York Street from its rooftop deck, which features a retractable roof that is the first of its kind in Canada!

-Back over on Clarence Street, you’ll also find the rooftop patio of Italian restaurant Stella Osteria.
+Back over on Clarence Street, you’ll also find the rooftop patio of El Camino – the popular Ottawa restaurant’s second location.
 A bit higher than Sens House’s deck, this patio is a great spot to watch the city, enjoy a meal and take in some sunshine.
 Also, at 77 Clarence St., you’ll find El Furniture Warehouse‘s high rooftop patio.
-“Warehouse” as it’s known locally, is one of Ottawa’s newest and most popular nightlife spots!
+“Warehouse” as it’s known locally, is one of Ottawa’s most popular nightlife spots!
 Enjoy a casual, warehouse-style décor and various menu items for $4.95 CDN.

-Bazille: This newer, airy patio was just featured on Open Table’s list of 100 Best Outdoor Dining Restaurants in Canada for 2016.
-Bazille is located at Nordstrom on the rooftop terrace of the newly renovated CF Rideau Centre.
+Bazille: This airy patio was featured on Open Table’s list of 100 Best Outdoor Dining Restaurants in Canada for 2016.
+Bazille is located at Nordstrom on the rooftop terrace of the renovated CF Rideau Centre.
 Enjoy locally sourced, fresh salads, specialty entrées, signature cocktails and more!

 This is only a snapshot of some of the wonderful summer patios Ottawa has to offer, as each neighbourhood has its own unique places to go.
 Just outside of the ByWard Market area, you’ll find more interesting establishments along Elgin Street and Bank Street.